-NOTE: GENESYS Essentials users using the traditional base view set can complete the steps on this page in the physical N2 diagram.
+NOTE: GENESYS users can also complete the steps on this page in the Physical N2 diagram.
 The layout is different, but the steps are the same.

 We will use the flow internal block diagram (flow IBD) to establish the physical links between the Geospatial Library and its external interfaces.
 The flow IBD will also allow for us to show the items that are carried between the links, providing a detailed view of our architecture composition at the context level.